Key takeaways: safety, sequence, and synergy

 It varies by individual, but a mommy makeover typically combines breast surgery (a lift, augmentation, or reduction) with abdominoplasty and liposuction to address the areas most changed by pregnancy and breastfeeding.
 There is no fixed package — the exact combination is designed around your anatomy and goals, which is why the consultation is a planning session rather than a menu selection.

 The breasts are sculpted first with the patient semi-upright, so I can judge symmetry and projection in a gravity-aware position and establish the proportional balance for the whole torso.
-The patient is then repositioned flat for the abdominoplasty and liposuction, which can be tailored to harmonise with the finalised breast shape.
-This order also minimises repositioning, reducing overall anaesthesia time.
+The patient is then repositioned flat for the abdominoplasty and liposuction, which can be tailored to harmonize with the finalized breast shape.
+This order also minimizes repositioning, reducing overall anesthesia time.

 For most suitable patients the plan is a single, integrated operation.
 For a minority with exceptionally complex needs, I may thoughtfully stage certain components across more than one session.
 That decision is always made from caution — respecting safe operative-time limits and the body’s physiologic reserve — rather than from any limitation in what can be achieved.